Zardoz: Casting

 In April 1973, Boorman announced the film would star Burt Reynolds and Charlotte Rampling.
 Reynolds had previously starred in Boorman's film Deliverance (1972).
 However, Reynolds had to pull out due to illness and was replaced by Sean Connery.
 Boorman stated, "Connery had just stopped doing the Bond films and he wasn't getting any jobs, so he came along and did it."
 Connery's casting was announced in May 1973 the week before filming was to begin.
 Rampling said she did the film because it is "poetry.
 It clearly states: love your body, love nature, and love what you come from".
 Boorman had a cameo, as did his three daughters, Daisy, Katrine, and Telsche.

 Locals were hired to help with the production.
 A group of County Wicklow artisans were hired to create many of the film's futuristic costumes.
 The costumes were designed by Boorman's first wife, Christel Kruse (the credits say they were made by La Tabard Boutique in Dublin), and were creations based on "pure intuition".
 She decided that, because the Eternals' lives were purely metaphysical and colorless, this should be incorporated in their costumes too.
 As The Brutals were lower, more primitive beings, Christel decided that they would not care much about what they were wearing, only what was functional and comfortable.
-As stated in the magazine Dark Worlds Quarterly "functional" and "comfortable" costumes ended up meaning that the costumes were extremely revealing, "It is the costumes for the Brutal Exterminators, and Zed in particular, that raise the eyebrows.
+As stated in the magazine Dark Worlds Quarterly, "functional" and "comfortable" costumes ended up meaning that the costumes were extremely revealing, "It is the costumes for the Brutal Exterminators, and Zed in particular, that raise the eyebrows.
 [In] thigh-high leather boots, crossed bandoliers and ... shorts that can be described as 'skimpy', the Brutals, and Connery in particular, exude raw masculinity, particularly as they ride their steeds and fire their guns."

 Filming

-The film was financed by 20th Century Fox and produced by Boorman's own self-titled company, John Boorman Productions Ltd., which was based in Dublin, principal photography for Zardoz took place from May to August 1973.
+The film was financed by 20th Century Fox and produced by Boorman's own self-titled company, John Boorman Productions Ltd., which was based in Dublin.
+Principal photography for Zardoz took place from May to August 1973.
 It was reported that Stanley Kubrick was an uncredited technical advisor on the film.

 The production was shot entirely on location in Republic of Ireland and was based at Ardmore Studios in Bray, County Wicklow where the interior shots were completed.
 Connery lived in Bray while shooting.
 (Note: Connery's house went on the market in 2020, some months before his death.)
-Locations at the Glencree Centre for Reconciliation, Hollybrook Hall (now Brennanstown Riding School) in Kilmacanogue, and Luggala mountain for the dramatic wasteland sequences.
+Locations included the Glencree Centre for Peace and Reconciliation, Hollybrook Hall (now Brennanstown Riding School) in Kilmacanogue, and Luggala mountain for the dramatic wasteland sequences.
 Boorman used the locations in the area for several films, including Excalibur (1981).

 In the audio commentary, Boorman related how political and cultural conditions in Ireland at the time affected the production, saying that it was "very difficult to get women to bare their breasts" as nudity was a prominent feature in several sequences.
 He added that a ban on importing rifles, which had been imposed because of the IRA, nearly prevented the movie from being made.